Kimmie6280/HeadstarterProjectB/README.md

 # CUNY2x-CityTech-Internship
-CUNY City Tech Job Board for Internships and Entry Level Full Time Roles.
+CUNY City Tech Job Board(CityTech Job Central) for Internships and Entry Level Full Time Roles.

 - Building Web sites with HTML and CSS
 - Using JavaScript to make Web sites interactive
-- Developing your personal brand and online profiles
+- Developing an interactive website for students looking for jobs

-You'll use these skills to build an MVP (Most Viable Product) of your personal web site.
+You'll use these skills to build an MVP (Most Viable Product) of your Job Board Website.

 # Setup Instructions
 1. Fork this repo